qiime2/docs/source/plugins/developing.rst

 Defining semantic types, data layouts, and view readers/writers
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-This section is currently stubbed and will be completed during the alpha release phase.
+This section is currently incomplete.
 In the meantime, if you have questions about these advanced plugin development topics, feel free to get in touch with us on the `forum`_.
 For an example of a plugin that define semantic types, data layouts, and view readers/writers, see `q2-types`_.

 Example plugins
 ---------------